IndiraFa/XAI_medical_images_viscoin/README.md

 Scripts in the root ```/datasets``` folder were created for this project.

- <strong>The code that was written for this project is tagged as "PERSONAL WORK"</strong>
+ <strong>The code that was written for this project is tagged as "PERSONAL WORK" below.</strong>

  Global structure of the repository: